Write-Ahead Logging (WAL) Analysis

 - The default value of

-is not zero but calculated as:plaintext [sum of all write_buffer_size * max_write_buffer_number] * 4
+max_total_wal_sizeis not zero but calculated as:plaintext [sum of all write_buffer_size * max_write_buffer_number] * 4 - This option is effective only with two or more column families.

 Calculations for Column Families